unionai/unionai-docs/source/api/union-cli.md

 More precisely the CLI will check for configuration files as follows:

-First, if a `--config` option is specified on the command line, it will use the file specified there.
+First, if a `--config` option is used, it will use the specified config file.

 Second, the locations pointed to by the following environment variables (in this order):